Life insurance in divorce and disability insurance in divorce will protect your lifestyle after divorce

 Disability insurance in divorce

-But what happens if the payer spouse becomes disabled?
+What happens if the payer spouse becomes disabled?
 A person is 4 times more likely to become disabled than they are to die.
 Often this possibility is overlooked in divorce.
 While people in white collar and professional/technical jobs may have disability income insurance through their work or carry personal disability income insurance, it only insures a portion of their income, typically 40% to 60%.
-Then it becomes difficult to impossible for the payer spouse to pay his or her own bills, let alone alimony and/or child support, especially in the case of a long term disability.
+Then it becomes difficult to impossible for the payer spouse to pay his or her own bills, let alone alimony and/or child support, especially in the case of a long-term disability.
 If the payer is uninsured and doesn’t qualify for workers’ comp, Social Security is the only benefit the payer has access to.
 Social Security benefits are small (less than 60% of income) and Social Security denies 70% of their claims.

 What often plays out is that the payer petitions the court to reduce the alimony and child support payments because of the disability.
-Unfortunately the court process is slow and attorney’s fees must be paid in addition to the ongoing payments while going through the court process.
+Unfortunately, the court process is slow and attorney’s fees must be paid in addition to the ongoing payments while going through the court process.
 Another possibility is that the payer has to liquidate other assets to pay the stipulated alimony and/or child support payments.
 The payee spouse runs the risk of having alimony and/or child support stop completely (even though the judgment states the payments must be made) because the payer simply doesn’t have the money to pay them while disabled.
 Both parties suffer financially.

 Divorce Disability Insurance

 There is Divorce Disability Insurance (Divorce DI) now on the market to protect your lifestyle after divorce.
 The DI policy can be written to cover child support, alimony, tuition or any other items the payer is obligated to pay.
 It is surprisingly affordable and it’s written in five-year increments.
-The premiums actually go down during that 5 year period because, for instance, as the alimony payments are paid, the obligation is reduced.
+The premiums actually go down during that 5-year period because, for instance, as the alimony payments are paid, the obligation is reduced.
 Every 5 years the policy is re-written, but because settlement obligations have lowered, the premiums are usually lower.